 We want to assure success for our children.
 To be responsible we need to help our children learn to “respond with ability.”
 As we observe our children developing abilities, we can offer corresponding freedoms.

-For the young child, we limit their freedoms, for example, by not allowing them to go outdoors alone.
+We limit their freedoms, for example, by not allowing them to go outdoors alone.
 Once our children show us that they will stay in the yard, wear appropriate clothing, and not endanger themselves by climbing the fence, etc., then we might enlarge their freedoms to include going outside by themselves with our permission.

-As the child over the age of six begins to explore the world around him, the issues of freedom and responsibility are many times at the core of power struggles; the child desires a freedom, but lacks the responsible skills to be able to have the freedom.
+…begins to explore the world around him, the issues of freedom and responsibility are many times at the core of power struggles; the child desires a freedom, but lacks the responsible skills to be able to have the freedom.
 By teaching the skills necessary for the freedom, we can help the child.
 In other cases, the child might be responsible and we do not allow the freedom, because we consider the child too young.
 A power struggle ensues.
 Conflict is created by not allowing responsibility and freedom to follow each other.

-For the adolescent, there are times when a freedom has been granted and the responsibility is shrugged.
+There are times when a freedom has been granted and the responsibility is shrugged.
 For example there may be a teenager who has earned the freedom to drive the car but gets a speeding ticket or leaves the gas tank empty.
 The freedom has to be taken away and then re-earned.

 The consequence of neglecting a responsibility should correspond to the freedom that flows from it.